netzhuffle/notes/README.md

     * Note sharing with other users or the public
     * Note content versioning
     * Restoring deleted notes (e.g. trash folder functionality)
+    * Performant tests (only using integration tests using database for assuring full functionality)

 ## Database design